Tab Bar Swipe Microinteraction

 Hello you awesome people!

-In this shot I have tried design a microinteraction for the swipe effect on a tab bar.
+In this shot I have tried design a microinteraction for the swipe effect on the tab bar.
 This work was originally done for ProdX.

 Do hit the 'L' button if you loved it, it really motivates me!💖